 Being a parent is challenging at the best of times.
-However, for those who find themselves navigating the role of both mother and father on their own, the problems can be amplified.
-Balancing the demands of working and bringing in an income with rearing emotionally and physically healthy children, can stretch even the most resilient parent.
+However, for those who find themselves navigating both mother and father roles independently, the problems can be amplified.
+Balancing the demands of working and bringing in an income with rearing emotionally and physically healthy children can stretch even the most resilient parent.

 Parental Peace – 7 Tips For Finding Balance as a Single Parent

-Avoid overcompensating – it can be difficult to resist trying to somehow make up for the fact that your child is missing a parent, but by giving them everything, you can be depriving them of the tools to build self-esteem and resilience.
+Avoid overcompensating – it can be difficult to resist trying to somehow make up for the fact that your child is missing a parent.
+Still, you can deprive them of the tools to build self-esteem and resilience by giving them everything.

 Plan ahead for emergencies

 Working parents would do well to put a contingency plan in place should an emergency arise at school or home.